p2k3m/astro/README.md

 ## Calculation Options

-Chart computation helpers such as `calculateChart` and the `/api/positions` endpoint accept two optional settings:
+Chart computation helpers such as `calculateChart` and the `/api/positions` endpoint accept these optional settings:

 - `sidMode` – numeric code passed to Swiss Ephemeris' `swe_set_sid_mode`.
   Defaults to `swe.SE_SIDM_LAHIRI` when omitted.
+- `houseSystem` – single-letter code for the desired house system passed to `swe_houses_ex`.
+The default `'W'` uses whole-sign houses to match AstroSage's Rāśi chart.
 - `nodeType` – `'true'` or `'mean'` to select whether lunar nodes are computed using `SE_TRUE_NODE` or `SE_MEAN_NODE`.
-The default is `'true'`.
+The default is `'mean'`.

-If these options are not provided, the traditional Lahiri ayanamsa and true node are used.
+When these options are not provided the calculation assumes Lahiri ayanamsa, whole-sign houses and the mean lunar node, which mirrors AstroSage's configuration for the reference charts used in this project.

 ## Deployment